rewalo/BeanModManager/README.md

 - **Level Imposter** - Custom Among Us Mapping Studio
 - **AUnlocker** - A mod that unlocks additional content and features in Among Us
 - **Impostor** - The first working Among Us private server, written in C#
+- **Vanilla Enhancements** - An among us mod adding lots of quality-of-life features to the game

 **Note:** Epic/MS Store versions are automatically detected - mod dropdowns will prefer the right version for your game.
 Some mods require Steam depot downloads for specific game versions, which are handled automatically.